CityofPittsburgh/data-rivers/README.md

 You'll see that we use the variables `GCLOUD_PROJECT` and `GCS_PREFIX` throughout the scripts.
 In your local environment, these should be set to `data-rivers-testing` and `pghpa_test`, respectively (this is extremely important).
 In the production environment (hosted via Cloud Composer), the variables are set to `data-rivers` and `pghpa`.
 This gives us a testing sandbox for local development while walling off the production environment from code that hasn't yet been merged and deployed from `master`.

+## Deploying
+Deploys are handled with a basic `Makefile`, which copies files up to the Google Cloud Storage bucket used by Cloud Composer.
+Deploy with `make deploy`.
+CI/CD = work in progress.

 ## Backfilling data
 When you write and deploy a new DAG, there will often be historical data that you'll want to load to BigQuery.
 The best way I (James, Nov.
 2020) have found to do this is to run a one-off script to download the historical data into a directory named